wordpress-mobile/WordPress-Android/CONTRIBUTING.md

 # Contribute to translations

 We use a tool called GlotPress to manage translations.
 The WordPress-Android GlotPress instance lives here: http://translate.wordpress.org/projects/apps/android/dev.
 To add new translations or fix existing ones, create an account over at GlotPress and submit your changes over at the GlotPress site.

+To help ease the translation process we ask that you mark alias string resources - as well as other strings where appropriate - as not translatable.
+For example `<string name="foo" translatable="false">@string/bar</string>'